 The spirit complied and the meter promptly shut up.

 Torn between feeling impressed and the more inclusive feeling of fear, I sat perfectly still.
 The door to the upstairs cracked open and the night vision on my camcorder illuminated Tim's silhouette on the square screen.

 I was correct.

-Some were taunting in an attempt to make him interact with us; others were formed out mere curiosity.
-But one thing was certain: the spirit felt as though it was intimidating, that it could perhaps do us harm . . .
+Some were taunting in an attempt to make him interact with us; others were formed out of mere curiosity.
+But one thing was certain: the ghost felt intimidating, like it could perhaps try to harm us. . .

 Neither Tim, nor Elaine, thought it could.